WMMS

-WMMS (100.7 FM), commonly identified as "The Buzzard," is a commercial radio station serving Greater Cleveland and much of surrounding Northeast Ohio.
+WMMS (100.7 FM, "The Buzzard") is a commercial radio station licensed to Cleveland, Ohio, United States, serving Greater Cleveland and much of surrounding Northeast Ohio.
 Widely regarded as one of the most influential rock stations in America throughout its history, (Note: The following local and national media outlets have attributed WMMS with this distinction:) (Note: The following books have attributed WMMS with this distinction:) the station has also drawn controversy for unusually aggressive tactics both on and off the air.
 Owned by iHeartMedia, and broadcasting a mix of active rock and hot talk, WMMS is currently the flagship station for Rover's Morning Glory, the FM flagship for the Cavaliers AudioVerse and Cleveland Guardians Radio Network, the Cleveland affiliate for The House of Hair with Dee Snider and the home of radio personality Alan Cox.